camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 Deploying data from integration to production may be done by `cloning the main integration schema <https://wiki.postgresql.org/wiki/Clone_schema>`_.

-For the next steps it's important to figure out if the main goal is the scalability or the robustness of the application.
+For the next steps it is important to figure out if the main goal is the scalability or the robustness of the application.

 In general the scalability is more important because the main cause of